 What is Release Management?
-10 Control, Secure, and Automate Your Releases 10 Serena Release Manager Terminology and Relationships 11 Who Does What in Serena Release Manager?
-15 Progressing Releases Through Their Lifecycles 17
+10 Control, Secure, and Automate Your Releases 10 Serena Release Manager Terminology and Relationships 11 Process and Roles Within Release Manager 15 Progressing Releases Through Their Lifecycles 17

 What is Release Management?

 Release management is: "The definition, support, and enforcement of processes for preparing software for deployment into production".
 (Forrester Research, Inc.)